-An Experienced GA Divorce Litigation Lawyer Helps Navigate Confusing Waters
+An Experienced Georgia Divorce Litigation Lawyer Helps Navigate Confusing Waters

-Georgia divorce laws are limited to specific petitions, such as adultery, cruelty (including domestic violence), habitual drug or alcohol abuse, convictions of crimes resulting in two or more years of incarceration.
-Refusal to reconcile, impotency, and desertion lasting more than one year also qualify, as will pregnancy by a man other than the unknowing husband.
+Georgia’s divorce laws are limited to specific petitions, such as adultery, cruelty (including domestic violence), habitual drug or alcohol abuse, convictions of crimes resulting in two or more years of incarceration.
+Refusal to reconcile, impotency and desertion lasting more than one year also qualify, as will pregnancy by a man other than the unknowing husband.
 Mental incapacity, a marriage deemed too close by kinship, or a union based on “force, menace, duress or fraud” is also acceptable grounds for a claim.
 Proving your case may be complicated, though.
-An experienced GA divorce litigation lawyer helps navigate the confusing waters of obtaining a divorce.
+An experienced Georgia divorce litigation lawyer helps navigate through the confusing waters of obtaining a divorce.

-Many divorcing couples do so amicably, but the Wilbanks Law Firm metro Atlanta divorce attorneys advise against informal agreements concerning personal property division, child custody, etc. because they can be easily ignored.
-We encourage Georgia residents to contact an experienced Commerce divorce lawyer at our firm to discuss custody and other issues, your options, and the possible outcomes surrounding each decision.
+Many divorcing couples do so amicably, but our legal team advises against informal agreements concerning personal property division, child custody, etc., because they can be easily ignored.
+We encourage Georgia residents to contact an experienced Commerce divorce lawyer at our firm to discuss custody and other issues, your options and the possible outcomes surrounding each decision.

 Georgia Law requires two decisions when determining child custody in a divorce: physical custody and legal custody.
 The former addresses concerns regarding where the child lives and with whom and the latter address legal custodial rights, such as making legal decisions on the child’s behalf and rights to confidential medical and school records.